LiteFarmOrg/LiteFarm/README.md

 ## Preliminaries

 1. Check to see if you have Node.js installed.
+We use the version specified in the `.nvmrc` file of each folder with package imports.
 On a Mac use the command `node-v` in terminal.
 If it is installed, the version in use will be reported in the terminal.
 If not, install it from [node.js](https://nodejs.org/en/download/package-manager/).
+2. Check to see if you have NVM installed.
+On a Mac use the command `nvm -v`.
+If you do not have NVM (Node Version Manager) installed, install it using these instructions: [NVM](https://www.loginradius.com/blog/engineering/run-multiple-nodejs-version-on-the-same-machine/)
-2. Check to see if you have pnpm installed.
+3. Check to see if you have pnpm installed.
 On a Mac use the command `pnpm -v`.
 If it is installed, the version will be reported.
 If you do not have it installed, run `npm install -g pnpm` in a terminal.
-3. Check to see if you have NVM installed.
-On a Mac use the command `nvm -v`.
-If you do not have NVM (Node Version Manager) installed, install it using these instructions: [NVM](https://www.loginradius.com/blog/engineering/run-multiple-nodejs-version-on-the-same-machine/)
 4. Clone the repository from Github to your computer.
 On a Mac, in a Terminal window navigate to the directory you want to put the files in.
 Then use the command `git clone https://github.com/LiteFarmOrg/LiteFarm.git`.
+5. Install all packages:

+- Switch to current version of Node.js by running `nvm use` in the root folder
-5. In a terminal, navigate to the root folder of the repo and run `npm install`.
+- Navigate to the root folder `/` of the repo and run `npm install`.
-6. Navigate to the `packages/api` folder, and run `npm install`.
+- Navigate to the `packages/api` folder, and run `npm install`.
-   If trying to run this command results in the error, `npm ERR! code ERESOLVE npm ERR!
-ERESOLVE could not resolve npm ERR! npm ERR!
-While resolving: objection@2.2.17...`

-   Use nvm to install and use the Node version 16.15.0 with the commands, `nvm install 16.15.0` then `nvm use 16.15.0`.
-Then try again.

-7. Navigate to the `packages/webapp` folder, and run `pnpm install`.
+- Navigate to the `packages/webapp` folder, and run `pnpm install`.
+- Navigate to the `packages/shared` folder, and run `npm install`.

-8. (Highly recommended) Go to [Get Docker | Docker Documentation](https://docs.docker.com/get-docker/) and install Docker.
+6. (Highly recommended) Go to [Get Docker | Docker Documentation](https://docs.docker.com/get-docker/) and install Docker.
 Docker is the recommended method for setting up development dependencies, but alternative instructions will be provided as well if you are unable to use Docker.
+There will be extra instructions for each operating system.
+For example: Windows requires Windows subsystem for linux (WSL).
+Mac users may need to enable experimental/beta settings for Mac users.

+## Adding environment files

+The applications are configured with environment variables stored in `.env` files.
+Configuration information includes secrets like API keys, so the `.env` files are not included in this git repository.

+This repository contains a `.env.default` file for both api and webapp.
+These files contain directions to acquire the personal keys needed to get LiteFarm running locally.
+Please note you will want to copy `.env.default` and rename the file to `.env`.
+Only after adding the `.env` file should you proceed to add the new keys.
+If you add your api keys to `.env.default` you may accidentally expose your keys since this file is tracked on git.

+If you have questions about the other api keys, or wish to join the LiteFarm team, please contact community@litefarm.org.

 ## Database setup